“Nik! I missed you so much!” The tears are still fresh on her freckled cheeks.

-Daddy has been teaching me how to growl real scary but I won’t be much good at it until I become a wolf like him and momma.
-I can't tell Ellie my secret even though I want to so bad.
+Daddy has been teaching me how to growl real scary but I won’t be much good at it until I become a wolf, like him and momma.
+I can't tell Ellie my secret even though I want to so badly.
 I want her to think I'm awesome.

 “Let’s run away!”
 She begs.

 “We can’t run away Ellie.
 You’ll get in big trouble if you get lost.
 How about I show you a secret place instead?”

 “You mean like a surprise?”
 I nod, my dark hair blows in the summer wind.

 Her red hair is made into two pigtails that sway as she stomps past me.
 Her bottom lip sticks out as she pouts and I can’t help but wanna know how it would feel to kiss her.
 That’s what you do when someone you love is upset, right?
 Daddy kisses mom when she’s upset and it makes her smile.

 “C'mon, I wanna see the surprise!”
 She is running ahead of me and I easily catch up to her.